-Intense herbal and floral elements reminiscent of wattle flowers dominate with nuances of perfumed blackcurrants.
-Multiple layers of blackcurrants have a slightly savoury intonation together with roasted ground eastern spices that elevate the wine beyond being merely a delicious fruit bomb to a grown up elegant McLaren Vale Shiraz.
+Intense black plum and spice with subtle floral notes and nuances of perfumed blackcurrants.
+Multiple layers of blackcurrants have a slightly savoury intonation together with roasted ground eastern spices that elevate the wine beyond being merely a delicious fruit bomb to a grown-up elegant McLaren Vale Shiraz.

 Dark brooding black fruits immediately greet your nose.
 Next the arrival of attractive perfumed floral notes reminiscent of bath salts and then the fruits return as delicious notes of blackberry conserve.
 The palate is divinely plush with a mixture of red and black berry fruits and again there are floral notes.
 The tannins are gently mouth coating giving added texture and the dense berry fruit favours linger on and on.

 Velvety darkly perfumed with top notes of violets surrounded by deep red roses.
 There are hints of spice dominated by anise.
 Hidden amongst the floral notes is an aroma of Victoria sponge cake sandwiched with dark berry jam.
 Glimpses of fresh spruce are also evident.
 The palate is all enchanting dark velvet flavoured with mulberries.
 Thoughts go to a French Patisserie serving berry tarts with a restrained elegant sweetness.
 Ambrosial.